As leaders, we have four primary tasks besides the daily interactions with our team:

 For us, we don’t expect people to know everything, but it is a red flag for us if a candidate has spent 3 years working on something and aren’t able to explain it in a clear, linear, and logical way

-Some find the number of interviews we conduct to be intimidating or excessive, but to our experience, this is definitely much less painful than having to start over again after making the wrong hire.
+To some, the number of interviews we conduct may seem intimidating or excessive.
+To our experience, this is definitely much less painful than having to start over again after making the wrong hire.
 And this goes for both us and the candidate.

 If you have multiple people involved in the interview process, it’s easy to lose efficiency in the process.
 I remember once structuring the recruiting for a senior technical hire.
-We had three people interview the candidate for his technical skills and even though all the interviewers came from different backgrounds, they had without knowing all asked more or less the same questions.
+We had three people interview the candidate for his technical skills.
+Even though the interviewers came from different backgrounds, they had without knowing all asked more or less the same questions.
 In other words, there was little to none benefit to having three interviews rather than one (and it probably seemed unprofessional).

 When you have multiple people involved, ensure to a) be specific about what you need each interviewer to look for specifically (and what not to spend time one) and b) to find a way to get the feedback in a structured way.
 We like to get all the interviewers together in one room after our interview processes so that everyone can air their thoughts.
 If one person has a concern others can address that if they had a different experience.

-As you can see, we have a few tools (Raven score, FirstMind Talent Report, and the CV) which are used systematically to cover specific bases.
-When looking back, we want to ensure that:
+As you can see, we use a few tools: Raven score, FirstMind Talent Report, and the CV.
+The tools help us systematically cover specific questions:

 - We understand the nature of the candidate and motivations (FirstMind, Who/CV)